Fujikyu 1000 and 1200 series

 The 1000 and 1200 series have been used for stopping services, but some 1200 series units are also used for fast services.
 When there is a lack of available train, they run as Limited Express Fujiyama instead of Fujisan Express, in which case a limited express ticket is slightly cheaper than usual.
 In 2009, a 1200 series unit was dramatically refurbished and named Fuji Tozan Densha, and used for semi-fast services that require seat reservation.

 Both series have been replaced with 6000 series since 2012.
-A unit was resold again to Gakunan Electric Train in Shizuoka Prefecture in 2018, and renamed to 9000 series.
+A unit was resold again to Gakunan Electric Train in Shizuoka Prefecture in 2018, which is now called 9000 series.

 There are still several ex-Keio 5000 series trains in Japan, such as Kotoden 1100 series and Iyotetsu 700 series.